ari-dasci/OD-MULTICAST/README.md

-# OD-MULTICAST

-MULTICAST: MULTI Confirmation-level AlarmSysTem based on CNN and LSTM to mitigate falsealarms for handgun detection in video-surveillance.
+#  MULTICAST: MULTI Confirmation-level AlarmSysTem based on CNN and LSTM to mitigate falsealarms for handgun detection in video-surveillance.

 This is the dataset used to train our model to predict handgun detector: